puffed quinoa bars

 4 Ingredient Toffee Crisp

-If you remember the toffee crisp bar then this is my 4 ingredient, healthier take on them.
-Dates, almond butter, puffed quinoa and chocolate is all you need to make these little bars and they will keep in the fridge for easy snacks throughout the week.
+This 4 ingredient toffee crisp is my healthier take on the original chocolate bar.
+Dates, almond butter, puffed quinoa and chocolate is all you need to make these little bars.
+They will store well in the fridge for easy snacks throughout the week.

 prep time5 minutes